eclipse-ecal/ecal-core/README.md

   - C++ and C language support only
   - reduced API functionality (removal of all deprecated functions)

-Besides this differences this core is fully "wire compatible" to eclipse-ecal on all transport layers (shared memory, udp multicast, tcp) as well as on the discovery (registration, monitoring) layer.
+In addition to these differences this core is fully "wire compatible" to eclipse-ecal on all transport layers (shared memory, udp multicast, tcp) as well as on the discovery (registration, monitoring) layer.

 ## How to build